hassanamjad91/react-tree/README.md

 # React Tree
-A barebone tree structure app built using React, react hooks and a nested array.
+A barebone tree application built using React, react hooks and a nested array.
+This implementation was done without assitance of any external libraries.

 ## Feature Set:
 - [x] Add sibling and child nodes up to nth level